naufalarifk/c0-backup/README.md

 ### Code Quality

+This project forbid the usage of `any` type in TypeScript.
+Follow the `typeshaper` guidelines.

 To maintain code quality, we use Biome for linting and formatting, and Lefthook for git hooks.
 - `pnpm format`: auto-formats the codebase using Biome.